 February – March 2023

 Exhibition with Kristine White, Alberto Maggini and Cecilia Casabona

-Reading fold III. with Doris Hardeman
+Reading on Reimagining III with Doris Hardeman

 Breathing: Chaos and Poetry by Franco ‘Bifo’ Berardi